Woodvale (WA)

 AreaSearch analysis of residential development drivers sees Woodvale recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis shows Woodvale averaged approximately 27 new dwelling approvals annually over the past five financial years, totalling around 139 homes.
-As of FY-26 to date, two approvals have been recorded.
-The average population increase per year for each dwelling built between FY-21 and FY-25 was 4.1 people.
-This demand significantly exceeds new supply, typically leading to price growth and heightened buyer competition.
+AreaSearch analysis of ABS building approval numbers indicates Woodvale averaged approximately 27 new dwelling approvals annually over the past five financial years.
+This totals an estimated 139 homes from FY-20 to FY-25.
+As of FY-26, two approvals have been recorded.
+On average, 4.1 people moved to the area per year for each dwelling built between FY-21 and FY-25, indicating demand significantly exceeds new supply.

-New dwellings are developed at an average cost of $376,000, higher than regional norms, indicating quality-focused development.
+New dwellings are developed at an average expected construction cost value of $376,000, which is higher than regional norms, reflecting quality-focused development.
 In FY-26, $1.5 million in commercial development approvals have been recorded, suggesting minimal commercial development activity.
-Compared to Greater Perth, Woodvale has 11.0% lower construction activity per person and ranks among the 21st percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
-This level is also lower than national averages, reflecting market maturity and possible development constraints.
+Compared to Greater Perth, Woodvale shows 11.0% lower construction activity per person and ranks among the 21st percentile of areas assessed nationally, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
+This level is also lower than the national average, reflecting market maturity and possible development constraints.

-All new construction since FY-21 has been detached dwellings, maintaining Woodvale's suburban character with a focus on family homes.
-With around 781 people per dwelling approval, Woodvale indicates a highly mature market.
-According to the latest AreaSearch quarterly estimate, Woodvale is expected to grow by 1,194 residents by 2041.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.
+All new construction since FY-20 has been comprised of detached dwellings, maintaining Woodvale's traditional suburban character focused on family homes appealing to those seeking space.
+With around 781 people per dwelling approval, Woodvale reflects a highly mature market.
+According to the latest AreaSearch quarterly estimate, Woodvale is expected to grow by 1,194 residents through to 2041.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development